the-anna-project/annad/doc/api/text.md

 # text
-Here we cover Annas text interface.
+Here we cover Anna's text interface.
 This is used to read text over network.
 Text can either be pulled or pushed.

 ### fetch url